Data law in the EU

-How the new EU data privacy regulation's long-arm jurisdictional scope reaches you nonetheless!
+How the EU's general data privacy regulation's (GDPRs') long-arm jurisdictional scope reaches you nonetheless.

 What actions do businesses have to take?